nonzzz/vite-bundle-analyzer/README.md

 > [!WARNING]
 > Vite's enable minify by default.There for you will see that the parsed size is larger than actual size.This is because the bundle info
 > provide by rollup isn't compressed.(If you care about this problem you can choose anothr plugins.)
+> rolldown-vite is an experimental tool, and now is supported :D

 ## Install